mckennapsean/dissertation/content/01-intro.md

 had to design and develop their own web-based visualization system from scratch.
 This qualitative evaluation included survey feedback from 32 students and 11 in-depth, semi-structured interviews.

+In [@sec:security], we conducted a successful design study to create a cyber security visualization dashboard using this framework.
+This design study highlights significant challenges for user-centered design, such as limited access to end users and data.
+We present several design methods that we used to overcome these challenges and produce useful visualization design artifacts.
+We include a discussion on the design decisions, evaluation, and deployment of this visualization system as a case study on the descriptive and generative power of the design activity framework.

 [@sec:reflections] explores different applications of the design activity